CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 so they should also be good examples for you on how to add similar content.
-Feel free to delete all folders and files in `content/videos/lessons`, as these were created as dummy examples and not to represent a real video.
+Feel free to delete all folders and files in `content/videos/lessons`, as these were created as dummy examples and not to represent a real videos.

 ## Videos